|Artist's depiction of an acoustic neuroma.|

 Although it is more costly compared to audiometry or ABR, the optimal test for excluding an acoustic neuroma is a gadolinium enhanced T1 MRI (see picture above).
 Parenthetically, it is puzzling that an old technology like MRI should keep increasing in cost every year.
 Hojjat et al (2016) suggested that MRI imaging of "undifferentiated asymmetrical sensorineural hearing loss" was cost effective, calculating that the "incremental cost effective ratio" was $27,660 to diagnose a tumor, taking into account the costs of scans on normal people.
 We find this conclusion dubious.
 We think that MRI is an immensely costly technology, and also that hearing asymmetry is immensely common.
 We don't think society can afford to detect every single acoustic neuroma.

 According to Tolisano et al (2018), the MRI diagnosis rate for patients in a military personel (presumably younger than the general population), with asymmetrical sensorineural hearing loss was 0.85%.
 An otologic practice reported that in patients where they thought an MRI was reasonable, 1.4% of their patients had a "retrocochlear tumor" (Robinette et al, 2018).
-So it seems that even in the hands of ear specialists, who presumably know more about what they are doing than non-specialists, the yield of acoustic tumors is only about 1%.
+So it seems that even in the hands of ear specialists, who presumably know more about what they are doing than non-specialists, the yield of MRI for acoustic tumors is only about 1%.

 Thus, roughly 1/100 MRI scans in patients with hearing worse on one side (having a sensorineural pattern) have a tumor.
 Let see --- $1000/MRI * 100 MRI scans = $100,000 per acoustic neuroma diagnosis.
 Of course, many patients are referred for MRI scans for less compelling reasons than asymmetrical hearing loss, and MRI's may cost considerably more than $1000, so this figure is probably a bit low.
 This figure may too high considering that the population being scanned may have less acoustic neuromas than the general population.
 It does not appear that seeing an expert is all that better than just using asymmetrical hearing loss as one's criterion for MRI.
 So most of the risk is carried in the hearing test.